 Cardiology

-SOAP notes have special significance in the treatment healthcare professionals provide in the field of cardiology.
-They help document factors such as the ongoing cardiological conditions patients might have and keep track of the treatments to be administer on them.
+They have special significance in the treatment healthcare professionals provide in the field of cardiology.
+They help document factors such as the ongoing cardiological conditions patients might have and keep track of the treatments to be administered on them.

 For instance, a patient could have the problem of chest pains and/or palpitation.
 This will be documented in the subjective section, after which comes the objective section in which you can detail the factors such as blood pressure readings and ECG result details, etc. Based on these, you can proceed further towards the treatment plan for the patient suffering with cardiac issues.